-There are two types of equity, which are discussed below:
+There are two main applications of the term, each of which is discussed below:

 #1 Market Value of Equity (Finance)

-Financial analysts are typically concerned with the market value of equity, which is the current price or fair value they believe shares on the business are worth.
-Since finance professionals want to know how much return they can make on an investment, they need to understand how much the investment will cost them, and how much they believe they can sell it for.
+Financial analysts are typically concerned with the market value of equity, which is the current price or fair value they believe shares of the business are worth.
+Since finance professionals want to know how much of a return they can make on an investment, they need to understand how much the investment will cost them, and how much they believe they can sell it for.

 Market Value Formula

 There are various ways to calculate or estimate the market value of equity for a company.
 Below are several methods that can be used to calculate the value:

 - Market capitalization – equal to the number of shares outstanding x market price (this is only for public companies)

 - Net Present Value (NPV) of all future equity cash flows of the business

 To learn more about how financial analysts value companies, check out CFI’s Business Valuation Fundamentals Course.